SEO analytics and reporting

 Rank Outlaw looks for:

 Was this a content quality signal, a competitor gaining authority, or an intent shift on the query?
 Each has a different fix.
-Treating them the same wastes budget.
+Treating them the same wastes the work.

 Decision that follows: adjust the page, build authority on the cluster, or let the SERP settle.